Sniper711/2019-DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

 **Breakthroughs**
 1. Support the latest NVIDIA Tuning GPUs -------(Option 1, activated by default)
-2. Deploy your GPU Desktop as a Cloud service --(Option 2, pre-installed, not activated yet)
+2. Deploy your GPU Desktop as a Cloud service --(Option 2, pre-installed, not activated yet)**(Optional**

 **Includes**
 1. Ubuntu 18.04